 We would like to acknowledge that the land on which we provide care is the traditional territory of the QayQayt and Kwikwetlem First Nations.

 The UBC Emergency Medicine Fraser program is a five-year training program satisfying the Royal College requirements for Emergency Medicine.
-We accept two residents per year out of the 13 residents across the UBC program.
-We are based out of Royal Columbian Hospital (RCH) in New Westminster, BC, with rotations in other Fraser Hospitals such as Surrey Memorial Hospital and Eagle Ridge Hospital.
-Like all residents in the UBC program, our residents also complete rotations at BC Children’s Hospital, Vancouver General Hospital… and pretty much anywhere else they like.
+We accept two to three residents per year out of the 14 residents across the UBC program.
+Residents are based out of Royal Columbian Hospital (RCH) in New Westminster, BC, with rotations in other Fraser Hospitals such as Surrey Memorial Hospital (SMH) and Eagle Ridge Hospital (ERH).
+Like all residents in the UBC program, Fraser residents also complete rotations at BC Children’s Hospital, Vancouver General Hospital… and pretty much anywhere else they like.